EmptyCoffin/fundapps_task/README.md

 Each project is using NET Core 5.0

 Api Integration tests and Unit tests were used to verify the functionality of the application

+# Step 1
+Added service and handling for parcel pricing with just dimenions, with unit tests